OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Realm_Points_Ranks.md

 ```

 ### Realm Rank Progression

+**Game Rule Summary**: Realm Ranks require increasingly massive amounts of realm points.
+Getting your first few ranks is relatively quick, but reaching the highest ranks requires dedication and skill over many months or years.
+Each rank has 10 levels (like RR5L0 to RR5L9), and advancing 10 levels gives you a new rank with a new title.
+The progression gets much steeper after RR10, separating casual PvP players from the true veterans.

 #### RP Requirements Table
 | Rank | Level | Total RP | RP to Next |